benedwards44/sf-address-autocomplete/README.md

 If looking to implement this package, be sure to read the Terms of Service for the Google Places API: https://developers.google.com/maps/terms

+## Installation

+1. Deploy this package to a Salesforce environment
+2. Sign up for a Google Account
+3. Put your Google API key in the custom settings